sirupsen/napkin-math/README.md

 ## Numbers

-Below are numbers that are rounded from runs on a metal Intel Xeon E-2236 3.4GHz with 12 (virtual) cores.
+Below are numbers rounded for memorization, not faux precision.
+The rows this repo can currently refresh on a single host were re-measured and revalidated on fresh GCP `c4-standard-48-lssd` instances on March 8, 2026 (Intel Xeon 6985P-C, 48 vCPU / 24 physical cores, 180 GB RAM, Ubuntu 22.04.5 LTS).

 [9]: https://gist.github.com/sirupsen/766f266eebf6bdf2525bdbb309e17a41